dress-code-IT-GmbH/docker-dump-ph/README.md

 # dump ph

-this scripts implements a pretty ugly way to remotely dump entries from a server, that does not support better ways.
+this scripts implements a pretty ugly way to remotely dump some person entries from a server, that does not support better ways.

+# IMPORTANT WARNING: THIS IS NOT A BACKUP

+this script might not get all entries!
+It will just get "almost all".

 ## Configuration and running